University of Warwick

 whilst you still have the time.
 Do not forget to live a balanced life and remember to work hard and play hard

 WMG Car Park

-Hybrid automotive technology: intelligent & environmentally friendly cars
+- Hybrid automotive technology: intelligent and environmentally friendly cars

-Materials: modelling traditional and bio-materials in use in automotive and aerospace
+- Materials: modelling traditional and bio-materials in automotive and aerospace

 WMG master's students have the opportunity to contribute to these and other areas of research through projects.
 This is a unique

 chance to be involved with leading-edge research and will give extremely valuable knowledge and experience for the future.

 WMG Master's Programmes

 The integrated and flexible portfolio of MSc courses are designed to develop skills in management and leadership in technology

 based industries.
 They are suitable for students with a wide range of backgrounds and aspirations.
 The programmes aim to ensure